echopen/PRJ-medtec_kit/electronic/modules/hardware/MDL-filter/MDL-filter_v1/readme.md

 * [`CTC-dubois_jerome`]()

 ## About
 We need a pass-band filter for removing the noise on the signal.
-This pass-band filter must be center on the central frequency of the transducer.
-Without filter:
+This pass-band filter must be centered on the central frequency of the transducer.
+Without filter, one obtains for example this signal:
 ![](./images/noisy_signal.png)

-With filter:
+With a filter, only the signal of interest is kept:

 ![](./images/signal.png)